facelessSudan/WindowsBasics/Readme.md

 5. Verifying that the DLL was loaded succesfully.

 **caveat**
-This method is reliable but more detectable by security software.
+-This method is reliable but more detectable by security software.

 **QueueUserAPC (APC)**
 The QueueUserAPC method works by: